Robust Aggregation of Electric Vehicle Flexiblity: Introduction

 All of these methods assume full knowledge of the charging requirements of the EVs they aggregate.
 However, in most realistic scenarios the charging requirement of an EV will be unknown to the aggregator before it plugs in, and so aggregators will need to estimate the aggregate flexibility sets.
-We can assume aggregators have access to historic datasets of EV charging requirements, such as \cite{Lee2019ACN-Data:Dataset}, to inform these estimates.
-Because of this, aggregators require techniques to characterise aggregate flexibility sets from historic data and uncertainty quantification methods for quantifying the confidence they have in these sets.
-In some scenarios, aggregators will be aggregating large populations, in which case, through the central limit theorem, uncertainties can largely be ignored.
-However, with the advent of local flexibility markets aggregators have to characterise the flexibility in small populations of EVs, where uncertainty quantification cannot be overlooked.
-To deal with these uncertainties, \cite{Taheri2022Data-DrivenModels} approximates the aggregate flexibility set with an ellipsoid, which is built upon a convex quadratic classifier trained on a historic dataset.
+Historical datasets of EV charging requirements are often available to aggregators, such as \cite{Lee2019ACN-Data:Dataset}, and can be used to inform these estimates.
+To this end, aggregators require techniques to characterize aggregate flexibility sets from historic data and uncertainty quantification methods for quantifying the confidence they have in these sets.
+In some scenarios, aggregators will be aggregating large populations, in which case uncertainties can largely be ignored.
+However, with the advent of local flexibility markets aggregators will have to characterize the flexibility in small populations of EVs, where there are uncertainties \cite{Lampropoulos2019ACompanies}.
+In \cite{Gade2024LeveragingMarkets} the problem of bidding into energy markets with minimum reliability requirements is considered.
+Similar to the work presented in this paper, the authors address this by formulating it as a distributionally robust joint chance-constrained optimization problem, however they only characterize availability of populations of EVs rather than the population's flexibility over time.
+Building on this, \cite{Zhou2024AggregatedGuarantee} introduces a novel approach for deriving a distributionally robust inner approximation of the flexibility sets for distributed energy resources.
+While effective for general DERs, the focus on network-wide integration differs from the individual device-based flexibility modeling predominant in EV-specific contexts.
+In \cite{Taheri2022Data-DrivenModels}, the authors approximate the aggregate flexibility set with an ellipsoid, which is built upon a convex quadratic classifier trained on a historic dataset.
 This data-driven approach provides an efficient method of calculating an approximated aggregate flexibility set, however the methods here do not establish any theoretical probabilistic guarantees.
-In \cite{Zhang2024AUncertainty}, the uncertainties of EVs are modelled under a distributionally robust joint chance-constrained programming framework.
-However, the uncertainty sets constructed are not tight as they are derived from inner approximations of the Minkowski sum.
+In \cite{Zhang2024AUncertainty}, the uncertainties of EVs are also modeled under a distributionally robust joint chance-constrained programming framework.
+However, the uncertainty sets constructed could be improved as they are derived from inner approximations of the Minkowski sum.